denten-books/plain-text/5-screen.md

 A painting by Rembrandt occupies a place on the "perfect reproducibility" diametrically opposite to chess.
 No amount of copying however perfect can reproduce the value of the original painting.
-This holds true even if a technique was invented by which it would become possible to make a perfect, molecule-by-molecule reproduction.
-The rules of fine art collection demand an original work of art that preserves the provenance of the artifact.
-This may include incidental bumps, scratches, and patina accrued through history.
+Every aspect of the painting is meaningful, including those not visible to the naked eye: like the traces of other paintings or sketches hidden under the surface representation.
+This would hold true even if a technique were invented by which it would become possible to make a perfect, molecule-by-molecule reproduction of Rembrandt paintings.
+The rules of fine art collection demand an original work of art that preserves the provenance of the artifact, including incidental bumps, scratches, and patina accrued through history.
 Such marks carry no meaning "by the rules" of painting, but they do carry meaning "by the rules" of collecting.
-Thus conventionally, painting would count as an analog genre by Haugeland's definitions.
-But if someone chose to disregard the rules of collecting; if one simply enjoyed looking at beautiful pictures, for example; they would be justified in treating painting as a perfectly reproducible art form.
+Conventionally, we think of painting as an analog genre by Haugeland's definitions.
+But if someone chose to disregard the rules of collecting; if one simply enjoyed looking at beautiful pictures, for example;
+they would be justified in treating painting as a perfectly reproducible art form.
 It would in essence attain the quality of being more digital than painting in the world of fine art collecting.
+Following this line of reasoning, our ability to reproduce Rembrandt makes his paintings more digital.
+Now this is strange: nothing about the object changed.
+Its ontological status shifts however with the viewer's technological capabilities.

 The moving image lies somewhere in the middle between the extremes of competitive chess and fine art.
-In the case of the soap opera effect, we may think of analog film as series of still shots.
+In the case of the soap opera effect, we may think of analog film as a series of still shots.
 For some purposes, these still shots are reproducible in mass quantities, although not perfectly.
 Multiple copies of each film reel are routinely distributed to multiple cinemas.
 Each is "authentic" in the sense that is is sanctioned by the movie studio.
 Yet from another perspective, each frame is also an irreproducible work of art, which like painting can accrue the patina of time, and in some context attain value based on such unique properties as belonging to this or that prominent film director.
-If one in this way considers celluloid-based film cinematography as producing a "irreproducible series of paintings," one may think of magnetic storage-based videography as producing "perfectly copyable magnetic facsimiles."
-It is possible to imagine that some magnetic tapes would also be able to attain value; to become in a sense, unique work of art.
+If celluloid-based film cinematography can be considered in terms of "irreproducible series of paintings," magnetic storage-based videography can be considered in terms "perfectly copyable magnetic facsimiles."
+It is possible to imagine some magnetic tapes also attaining value on par with painting or film stills; to become in a sense, a unique work of art.
 But such a thought experiment is made difficult by the fact that humans lack the sensory faculties necessary to observe the magnetic trace directly.
-Distortions to the magnetic field are therefore lost, in a sense, to direct observations.
-Magnetic representation struggles to gather patina.
-But once again we see that qualities like "reproducibility" or "patina" really depend on the capabilities of the observer.
+Distortions to the magnetic field are therefore lost to direct observation.
+Whatever sense of valuable degradation or patina particular to magnetic storage media is lost on the average human collector.
+Once again, we see that qualities like "reproducibility" and "patina" depend on the capabilities of the observer and not on any intrinsic property of the medium.

-In 2008, the philosopher Matthew Katz proposed two further important qualifications, already implicit in Haugeland.
+In 2008, the philosopher Matthew Katz proposed two further important theoretical qualifications to the discussion, already implicit in Haugeland.
 First, Katz made the distinction between "format" and "medium" of digital representation.
-Second, he notices that the distinction between digital and analog systems sometimes depends on facts about the observer or user of the system.
-To illustrate these two amendments, Katz imagines a measuring system that involves a supply of marbles in a large beaker.
+Second, he noticed that the distinction between digital and analog systems sometimes depends on facts about the observer or user of the system.
+To illustrate these two amendments, Katz imagined a measuring system that involves a supply of marbles in a large beaker.
 We can then agree to use a "handful" as an approximate unit of measurement.
-Thus we can observe something like "the beaker contains three handfuls of marbles."
-Even though marbles are a perfectly discrete medium, the system is analog because no convention is established to reproduce a "handful" with any sense of precision.
+Thus it becomes possible to observe something like "the beaker contains three handfuls of marbles."
+Even though marbles are a perfectly discrete medium, the system is analog because no convention is established to reproduce "handfuls" with any sense of precision.
 In other words, the marble-beaker system violates Haugeland's requirement for "positive and reliable" standards of reproducibility.
 My two handfuls might be different from yours due to the difference in the size or our hands.
 Where the medium (marbles) is discrete the format (handfuls) is analog.

-But whether handfuls are perfectly reproducible or not is a property of person doing the measuring.
+But whether handfuls are perfectly reproducible or not is again a property of the individual doing the measuring.
 It lies in our imperfect ability to perceive multitude quantities.
-Were humans endowed with the magical ability to perceive the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital (under the expanded definition).
+Were humans endowed with the magical ability to discern the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital under the expanded definition.
 Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as discrete and therefore digital quantities.
-From similar thought experiments Katz concludes that the physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system [@katz_analog_2008].
+From similar thought experiments Katz concludes that the physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system, a handful of marbles or a work of art [@katz_analog_2008].

-I pick up the discussion here to return to what I've called the "peculiarity" of the computed sign, stretched between multiple surfaces.

-First, note that Katz's seemingly minor amendments to Haugeland actually carries several radical, practical consequences relevant to our discussion.
-If we can reflect for a moment on the distinction Katz makes between "medium" and "format" we would be forced to conclude that the ultimate nature of the medium only matters in so far as it is tied to the observer's ability to impose format.
+Katz's seemingly minor amendments to Haugeland carry several radical practical consequences relevant to our discussion.
+If we can reflect for a moment on the distinction Katz makes between "medium" and "format" we would be forced to conclude that the ultimate nature of the medium only matters in so far as it is tied to the observer's ability to impose formats.
 It does not matter for the definitions if the beaker is full of marbles or full of water.
 What matters only is our ability to "format" the medium into precisely reproducible chunks.
 I am in fact able to do that with marbles (by counting) but unable to do it with water (without specialized instruments).
 In other words, undifferentiated matter like cake is only analog until someone cuts it into pieces.
-And how it is cut matters a great deal.
+And how it is cut matters.
 The ontological status of cake changes depending on the agent doing the cutting.
-For someone armed with a laser cutter and a microscope the cake is quite a digital medium.
-And it is perfectly analog for those of us approximately "eyeballing" the slices.
+For someone armed with a laser cutter and a microscope the cake is, on a spectrum, a near perfectly digital medium.
+It is analog for those cake cutters who approximate their slices.

-Our confusion about the dual status of *Myst* as both a digital and an analog artifact resolves when we introduce the distinction medium and format.
+In this light, our confusion about the dual status of *Myst* as both a digital and an analog artifact resolves when we introduce the distinction medium and format.
 The medium is digital *for those who have the access to the binary layer of the game.* This layer is not normally accessible at the site of the projection.
-The player does not operate at the site of the archive, where the bits that produce the surface image actually reside.
-The player then perceives the computed scenery as analog representation.
+The player does not operate at the site of the archive, where the bits that produce surface images actually reside.
+The player therefore perceives the computed scenery as analog representation.
 The property of being digital thus indicates first and foremost the *systematic ability to impose structure*.
 The game is digital for a programmer and analog for the player.
-The quality of the digital separates those that create differentiation from those who passively apprehend the differentiated structure as a continuous whole.
+The quality of the digital separates those that create differentiation from those who holistically apprehend the differentiated structure---those to whom structure is an absolute given.

-Second, note that from the instrumental point of view, to make something digital, in Katz's final formulation, implies the separation of structure from the medium.
+Further, note that from an instrumental point of view, to make something digital, in Katz's final formulation, implies the separation of structure from the medium.
 The painting remains analog as long as it remains irreproducible.
 It becomes digital when the viewer is able to impose structure, by which the